 Owner and Course Creator: Kim Kole

 Kim Kole has been a teacher for 15 years, 14 of which was spent teaching high school Biology, Chemistry, and AP Environmental Science.
 During that time, she vetted many online courses for the district and then crafted 3 more for their iSchool program and for her own flipped classrooms.
 This is where the lectures and quizzes are online and completed for homework, leaving more class time for labs and discussions.

 Kim was the chair of the Parent Coalition during the Yes on 2 campaign.
-This lead to her involvement as the Director of Communications and Board member of the Coalition for Responsible Cannabis Legislation (CRCL), which advocated on the political side for appropriate regulations that promote a thriving cannabis industry in the state of Alaska.
+This lead to her involvement as the Director of Communications and Board member of the Coalition for Responsible Cannabis Legislation (CRCL), which advocated on the political side for appropriate regulations to promote a thriving cannabis industry in the state of Alaska.
 She is also the Secretary and Board member of the Alaska Marijuana Industry Association (AMIA), whose goal is to unite the industry members while providing education and needed services.
-Since the passage of Ballot Measure 2, Kim has also been the state chapter chair of Women Grow, a national organization dedicated to connecting, inspiring, and educating women and men in the cannabis industry through educational networking meetings.
-Finally, she holds cultivation, manufacturing, and retail licenses for Raspberry Roots in Anchorage.
+Since the passage of Ballot Measure 2, Kim was the state chapter chair of Women Grow, a national organization dedicated to connecting, inspiring, and educating women and men in the cannabis industry through educational networking meetings.
+Finally, she held cultivation, manufacturing, and retail licenses for Raspberry Roots in Anchorage for 4 years.
 Creating the Handler Card course is the natural culmination of her experience as educator, advocate, and member of the Alaskan cannabis community and industry.

 Events & Workshops

-This course is broken up into 11 lessons, each having between one and three videos between 3 and 8 minutes in length.
-Transcripts are included with each lesson because I know that sometimes you want to listen to the information and sometimes you need to just read it.
+This course is broken up into 11 lessons, each has one to three videos between 3 and 8 minutes in length.
+Transcripts are included with each lesson because sometimes people want to listen to the information and sometimes you need to just read it.
 Work on this at your own pace in the comfort of your home.

 In Person Training